Gorp, Netherlands

 Gorp is a hamlet in the municipality of Hilvarenbeek, in the south of the Netherlands near its border with Belgium.
 Once historically separate from Hilvarenbeek, it has become a de facto neighborhood of the larger town.

+The Gorp forest area was turned into a "fairytale forest" during the annual children's holiday week in August 2019.

+Origins

-Gorp was the birthplace of physician, linguist, and humanist Johannes Goropius Becanus (1519-1572), whose Latinized surname is derived from the town's name.
+Gorp was the birthplace of physician, linguist, and humanist Johannes Goropius Becanus (1519–1572), whose Latinized surname is derived from the town's name.